bluyagy1234/Table-Annotator/README.md

 4. Annotate the table structure.
 5. Download the output in tar.gz.

-For more detailed, please read How_to_use_TableAnnotator.pdf
+For more detailed, please read (https://github.com/bluyagy1234/Table-Annotator/files/11624546/How_to_use_TableAnnotator.pdf).

 ## How to build the table image dataset